2026 Section IV Blog

 * The other result was Owego going to Susquehanna Valley and shocking the home team 6-2.
 That’s the first loss that SV has suffered on their home turf, which was installed for play last season.
 For much of the game, it looked like another ho-hum win for the Sabers, as they built a 2-0 lead behind their ace LilliOnna D’Introno heading into the 6th.
 That’s where the River Hawks put up a four-spot to take the lead for good.
 It all started with an error, followed by a pair of walks.
 With the bases juiced, Elise Silvanic stroked an RBI double to tie the game at 2.
 Two more runs came in on a sac-fly by Geneva Crawford and Silvanic coming home on another error.
 A pair of insurance runs were added an inning later on a Space triple, who then scored on a wild pitch.
 SV managed a couple of baserunners in the 7th, but nothing came of it.
 Give the River Hawks lots of credit, as they are playing the season without injured STAC All-Conference member Carsten Crawford, but aren’t letting that be an excuse to not compete and win.
 Space was terrific in giving up only five hits from the circle and scoring twice from the leadoff position.
 They are currently atop the STAC Central standings with solid wins over Waverly, Chenango Forks, and Windsor as well.

 * Corning keeps on rolling along, currently at 7-0, and only getting better and better along the way.
 They did their annual Myrtle Beach trip and came away with a flawless 3-0 record against competition from Ohio and West Virginia.
 Whatever bonding they did down there sure seemed to help, as they’ve clobbered STAC West foes Horseheads (23-0) and Elmira (17-4) afterwards.
 It helps to have a pair of All-State athletes back in pitcher Matti Johnston (1st Team) and 3rd baseman Sophie Schoonover (3rd Team).
 In the win over Horseheads, they combined for five hits and five RBIs, part of an 18-hit day where the lead was already 9-0 after 1 and 21-0 after 2.
 Three homers were hit by Johnston, Keana Mann, and Lauren DeRosa, who drove in four.
 The Hawks then followed that up with 17 hits against Elmira, led by DeRosa with four and Keira Brass with three hitting in the last spot of the order.
 It should be noted that these games were both 5-inning mercy rule wins.
 Two years ago, Corning won the inaugural Class AAA State Championship.
-Last year, they fell to Lancaster of Section IV in the State Semi-final.
+Last year, they fell to Lancaster of Section VI in the State Semi-final.
 It’s safe to say that based on their early season results, they are playing with a chip on their shoulder as they look to reclaim the state’s top spot.

 * We all know the dominant program Deposit-Hancock has been for a long time, as they continue to set the bar extremely high.
 Replacing former Class D State Player of the Year Addison Makowski in the circle was going to be interesting to watch.
 So far, they’ve won all four games by blowout, and have used a pair of pitchers in Ivy Tice and Aubrey Smith.
 Tice was sensational in an 8-0 win over Harpursville on Thursday, striking out 17 and allowing only one hit.
 She also doubled and drove in two.
 Smith, who pitched quite a few innings last year, started the game before and tossed a five-inning no-hitter in an 18-1 win over Walton/Downsville, striking out 13.
 These things don’t happen by accident for this team.
 You can argue luck in having good players all you want, but these players are dedicated to their craft and developed at a young age, which pays dividends once it’s time for varsity softball in high school (or even in junior high if you’re skilled enough).
 Other All-State players like Pagen Macumber and Olivia Johnston are hitting over .500 and have been contributing to wins for several years now.
 They’ll be participating in the Morabito Tournament at Greenlight Park this coming weekend, starting with a game against Fayetteville-Manlius.
 As a Class C school, it’s great to see them willing to “play up” in competition, and that’s what they’ll get.